CSOgroup/TrES-Seq-Analysis/README.md

 ## Overview

-The analysis is made of 2 major parts, preprocessing (*PeprocessingScripts*) and the processing launchers (*ProcessingScripts*).
+The analysis is made of 2 major parts, preprocessing (**PeprocessingScripts**) and the launchers (**ProcessingScripts**).
 The preprocessing scripts are needed for the launchers to demultiplex the raw reads, align them and process the result into usable matrices and fragment files.
-These files can then be used as input to reproduce the figures in the publication using the scripts in *FiguresScripts*.
+These files can then be used as input to reproduce the figures in the publication using the scripts in **FiguresScripts**.
 Alternatively processed files can be downloaded to directly start at the last step.

 A Nextflow pipeline is currently being developed to automate the workflow through to the production of processed matrices.